 Sea facing individual Beach Bungalows and Beach Suites

-Combined with the fabulous fishing, the accommodation at Alphonse Island is amongst some of the most comfortable of any fishing operation in the world.
-Guests stay in either the iconic A-frame Beach Bungalows or the Beach Suties.
+Along with the fabulous fishing, the accommodation at Alphonse Island is among some of the most comfortable of any fishing operation in the world.
+Guests stay in either the iconic A-frame Beach Bungalows or the Beach Suites.

 The Beach Bungalows all have air conditioning, en-suite bathrooms and private outdoor shower, indoor bath, double vanity, toilet and bidet.
 Tastefully furnished, the Beach Bungalows are all sea facing set in mature gardens.
 The generous wooden front porch has a comfortable lounging bed as well as more traditional table and chairs.

-Five large Beach Suites complete the accommodation on Alphonse and are perfect for couples and for young families.
+The five large Beach Suites are perfect for couples and for young families.
 The large front porch offers a shady respite with comfortable loungers as well as island tables and chairs.
 Returning to your room, you can walk straight in from the beach to the private outdoor shower.
 On two levels, the open plan Beach Suites have a comfortable seating area, writing desk and toilet on the lower level.
 A few steps take you up to a large, comfortable bed looking straight out toward the palm fringed waters of the Indian Ocean.
-The ensuite bathroom has an indoor shower, separate toilet, twin vanities and leads directly out onto the private outdoor shower.
+The en-suite bathroom has an indoor shower, separate toilet, twin vanities and leads directly out onto the private outdoor shower.

 The hub of the island is the bar.
-Open on all sides to take advantage of the sea breezes, the central bar area leads down onto the beach.
-There you will dine most evenings, weather permitting.
-With the flickering firelight of the fire pit, solar lanterns emitting their soft glow and the night sky glittering above, it is a hard dining room to improve upon.
+Open on all sides to take advantage of the sea breezes, the central bar area leads down to the beach which is where you will dine most evenings, weather permitting.
+With the flickering firelight in the fire pit, solar lanterns emitting their soft glow and the night sky glittering above, it’s an impressive dining room.

-Alphonse is surrounded by some truly prenominal dive sites.
+Alphonse is surrounded by some truly phenomenal dive sites.
 With a PADI registered operation on the island, it is an ideal spot for beginners and experienced divers alike.